Nathisaraujo/project5/TESTING.md

 | Opera | Displays and functions correctly  | PASS |
 | Samsung Internet | Displays and functions correctly  | FAIL |

+> [!NOTE]
-* The project encountered issues specifically on the Samsung Internet Browser, as it exhibited numerous responsiveness problems.
+> The project encountered issues specifically on the Samsung Internet Browser, as it exhibited numerous responsiveness problems.
 Interestingly, the same website displayed no responsiveness issues in other browsers.

 # ACCESSIBILITY